oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 field description, followed by a terminator ("::"):
 ```
     TypeName = <type-string> {              // TypeDescription
         FieldID <type-string>,              // FieldName:: FieldDescription
         ...
     }
 ```

-A type-string is constructed from BaseType/TypeOptions, or FieldType/FieldOptions, by starting with BaseType or FieldType and applying the following steps in order:
+Type-string is constructed from a BaseType/TypeOptions pair, or FieldType/FieldOptions, by starting with the BaseType or FieldType and applying the following steps in order:

 **Type Options:**